Miguel Serrano: Later life: 1973–2009

 Serrano was the subject of an extensive interview in the Greek far-right magazine ΤΟ ΑΝΤΙΔΟΤΟ.
 Here, he sought to engage a younger audience by contrasting his millennial vision of Nazism with his perception of the corruption of modern liberalism.
 He was also the subject of a feature in The Flaming Sword, a magazine issued by the Black Order, a neo-Nazi Satanist group established by the New Zealander Kerry Bolton.
 Bolton had also written his own study of Serrano's Esoteric Hitlerism, and the Black Order's occult framework was influenced by Serrano's ideas.

 Despite the interest that Nazi Satanists took in Serrano's work, he was critical of attempts to combine Satanism with Nazism, in 2001 stating that individuals who did so "will only damage our sacred fight with all the kookiness from California, like Satanism".
 He added that "Many Satanists do not know that they are manipulated, psychotronically, in fact hypnotized, when not infiltrated by the CIA, Mossad and other such secret organisations."

 By the early 1990s, Serrano's Esoteric Hitlerist ideas were spreading among modern pagans, gaining particular popularity among far-right Germanic heathens in the United States.
 The American Heathen Katja Lane of the Wotansvolk group secured the rights to publish English translations of Serrano's work, with Wotansvolk becoming the main promoter of Serrano's writings in the Anglophone world through their 14 Word Press.
 One of the prominent far-right Heathens to be influenced by Serrano's ideas was Jost Turner.
 Another American occultist to cite an influence from Serrano's ideas was Michael Moynihan, who also cited having been influenced by Evola, Muammar Gaddafi, Mikhail Bakunin, and James Mason.

-In 28 February 2009, Serrano died after suffering a stroke in his apartment in the Santa Lucía Hill sector of Santiago, the capital.
+On 28 February 2009, Serrano died after suffering a stroke in his apartment in the Santa Lucía Hill sector of Santiago, the capital.
 During his funeral at the General Cemetery, the procession paused at Irene Klatt Getta's crypt, where his coffin and the crowd of over 100 people stopped momentarily before continuing.